Find synonyms Find exact match

 We do not offer TOLAC to women with an unknown uterine incision, but our approach is not universal.

-Twin gestation — While most studies report that women with a twin gestation are significantly less likely to pursue a TOLAC, the overall success rate and risk of uterine rupture in this population is similar to that in singleton gestations undergoing TOLAC [65-67].
+Twin gestation — While most studies report that women with a twin gestation are significantly less likely to pursue a TOLAC, the overall success rate and risk of uterine rupture in this population is similar to that in singleton gestations undergoing TOLAC [66-68].
+ACOG has opined that women with twin pregnancies and one previous low transverse cesarean delivery are candidates for TOLAC if they have no contraindications to vaginal birth .
 (See "Twin pregnancy: Labor and delivery", section on 'Trial of labor after previous cesarean delivery'.)

 Inappropriate candidates — Most clinicians believe the risks of TOLAC outweigh the benefits in the following settings :